The Masterclass Sheepdog Training Video Series

 Running time: 8 minutes

-Overview: In this video I discuss the four ways arm signals can be used, and answer the question of which is the best method of using the arms for training and for directing sheepdogs.
+Overview: In this video I discuss the FOUR WAYS arm signals can be used, and answer the question of which is the BEST METHOD of using the arms for training and for directing sheepdogs.

 Running time: 22 minutes

-Pointing in the direction you want the dog to go (as compared to chasing or blocking the dog), was a much more popular method of arm signals in the past than it is today.
-It was used by some of the best stockmen and trial handlers.
-This is the method of arm signals (and the way of using the arms in sheepdog training) that I believe is superior to the “chasing/blocking” system.
+POINTING in the direction you want the sheepdog to go (as compared to CHASING or blocking the dog), was a much more popular method of arm signals in the past than it is today.
+It was used by some of the best sheepdog trainers, stockmen, and trial handlers, and for GOOD REASON.

-Running time: 12 minute
+Running time: 12 minutes